ON OUR DESKS

 These are just examples of client service.
 How can we help you?
 Email any IBC counsellor for assistance or consult our issues list to find the expert you’re looking for.

-REMINDER: Our client portal, WIBC calendar, and other resources, are now available at redflag.global/washington.
-Contact Alix Hess for password.
+REMINDER: Our client portal, WIBC calendar, and other resources are available at redflag.global/washington.

 WIBC discussions are open to WIBC members only.
 Not a member?
 Contact Alix for membership inquiries.